-According to the permit requirements, 147 acres of wet flatwood restoration was scheduled to occur at the SHLMB, UMAM Polygon V. However, District staff identified and additional 16.88 acres that were historic wet flatwoods and added this acreage to UMAM Polygon V for a total acreage of 163.88 acres of wet flatwoods restoration (Figure 8).
+A total of 163.88 acres of wet flatwoods restoration were implemented at the SHLMB (Figure 8).
 Standing biomass of shrubs (primarily titi, gallberry and fetterbush) was reduced to ground level with the use of a Gyro-Trac followed by winter burns.
 The Gyro-Track work was initiated on March 13, 2007 and was completed by August 20, 2008.
-The Gyro-Trac areas were burned following the shrub reduction.
 Annual herbicide treatments for three years reduced shrub cover to less than 5 percent.
-These areas have maintained at 5 percent or less shrub cover with the use warm season burns on a two-year interval.
+These areas have maintained at 5 percent or less shrub cover with the use warm season burns on an annual basis.
 The hydric pine flatwoods were planted with 1.18 million wiregrass plants, 182,700 cut over muhly grass, 122,600 toothache grass and 72,600 mixed hydric pine flatwoods wildflowers.
-All plantings were conducted in accordance with Specific Condition 10 and Appendix D. The hydric pine flatwoods restoration was initiated in 2018 within fifty acresto reduce cover of bushy bluestem (Andropogon glomeratus).
-After two years, the annual burns appear to be successful in reducing bushy bluestem cover.
-In 2021, annual burning will be implemented across the hydric pine flatwood acreage.
+All plantings were conducted in accordance with Specific Condition 10 and Appendix D. The hydric pine flatwood community continues to develop and increase in cover and diversity.
+Annual burning of the hydric pine flatwoods restoration appears to be successful in reducing bushy bluestem cover.
+In 2019, annual burning was implemented across the hydric pine flatwood acreage.